deadcoder0904/electron-github-updater/README.md

      within the release action step in your workflow definition.
    - Finalization requires manual review, potential addition of release notes, and explicit publishing via the **"Releases"** section on GitHub.

+### Using Snapcraft & Generating Credentials for CI

+If you want to build and publish your Electron app as a Snap package using Snapcraft in CI (e.g., GitHub Actions), you need to authenticate Snapcraft non-interactively.
+Here’s how:

+1. **Create a Snapcraft Account**
+   - Go to [https://snapcraft.io/](https://snapcraft.io/) and sign up or log in with your Ubuntu One account.

+2. **Register Your Snap Name** (if you haven't already)
+   - Follow the instructions at [https://snapcraft.io/docs/registering-your-app-name](https://snapcraft.io/docs/registering-your-app-name).
+All snap names are [currently subject to a manual review.](https://forum.snapcraft.io/t/manual-review-of-all-new-snap-name-registrations/39440).
+[Follow this link](https://dashboard.snapcraft.io/register-snap) to submit a name request for your snap.

+3. **Install Snapcraft Locally**
+   - On Ubuntu:
+     ```sh
+     sudo snap install snapcraft --classic
+     ```
+   - On macOS (with Homebrew):
+     ```sh
+     brew install snapcraft
+     ```

+4. **Generate Snapcraft Store Credentials**
+   - Run the following, replacing `<your-snap-name>` with your app's snap name:
+     ```sh
+     snapcraft export-login --snaps <your-snap-name> --channels stable - | tee snapcraft_credentials.json
+     ```
+   - This will create a `snapcraft_credentials.json` file containing your credentials.

+5. **Add Credentials to GitHub Secrets**
+   - Open your repo on GitHub.
+   - Go to **Settings > Secrets and variables > Actions**.
+   - Click **New repository secret**.
+   - Name it: `SNAPCRAFT_STORE_CREDENTIALS`
+   - Paste the contents of `snapcraft_credentials.json` as the value.

+6. **Reference the Secret in Your Workflow**
+   - The workflow is already set up to use this secret for Snapcraft publishing on Linux builds.

+7. **Security Note**
+   - Never commit your credentials file to the repository.
+Only store it in GitHub Secrets or your local `.env` file (for local testing).